butlerx/wetty/docs/atoz.md

 **Note:** we are using `-g` for `npm` or `global` for `yarn` along with `--prefix ~/` so that the application symbolic link is installed to our `~/bin` directory and available in our local user's `PATH`.

-As your local use run these commands to install `wetty` and `forever`.
-We will need `forever` later to run wetty in in the background.
+As your local user run these commands to install `wetty` and `forever`.
+We will need `forever` later to run wetty in the background.

-First, we need to make sure the local user `~/bin` folder exists and is in the `PATH` for the following commands to work.
+First, we need to make sure the local user's `~/bin` folder exists and is in the `PATH` for the following commands to work.

 ~~~bash
 mkdir -p ~/bin && source ~/.profile